 However, turmeric can stain your face (and just about everything else, including your clothes and counter) yellow.
 Use face wash or makeup remover immediately after a turmeric mask or topical application to help remove residue and prevent staining.

-A small study found that black tea extract can lighten a tan on guinea pigs, but more research needs to be done, especially on how homemade brews or topical products with black tea extracts affect humans.
+A found that black tea extract can lighten a tan on guinea pigs, but more research needs to be done, especially on how homemade brews or topical products with black tea extracts affect humans.

 Many skin-lightening creams and treatments are now available over the counter.
 The American Academy of Dermatology recommends looking for a skin-lightening product that contains one of the following ingredients: